FinalFlower/FinalFlower/README.md

 ## Hi Everyone✨
 I'm FinalFlower.I have some minor skills
-For example, drawing, programming and so on
+For example, drawing, programming and so on.
+## 🛠️Bug fixes in progress🛠️